-Seattle Housing Authority established a MTW Block Grant Fund under the original MTW Agreement in 1999.
+SHA established a MTW Block Grant Fund under the original MTW Agreement in 1999.
 Seattle Housing continues to use single fund flexibility under the First Amendment to the MTW Agreement (and now under the Extension Agreement).
-Funding flexibility supports a variety of low-income housing services and programs and is central to the agency's Local Asset Management Plan (LAMP).
-Seattle Housing Authority's LAMP includes the whole of its operations, including MTW Block Grant sources and uses.
+Funding flexibility allowed under MTW supports a variety of low-income housing services and programs and is central to the agency's Local Asset Management Plan (LAMP).
+SHA's LAMP includes the whole of its operations, including MTW Block Grant sources and uses.

-During 2017, Seattle Housing Authority exercised its MTW flexibility to allocate MTW Block Grant revenues among its housing and administrative programs.
-This enabled Seattle Housing Authority to further its mission and strategic plan by balancing the mix of housing types, services, capital investment, and administrative support to different low-income housing programs and different groups of low-income residents and voucher participants.
+During 2018, SHA exercised its MTW flexibility to allocate MTW Block Grant revenues among the Authority's housing and administrative programs.
+This enabled SHA to further its mission and strategic plan by balancing the mix of housing types, services, capital investment, and administrative support to different low-income housing programs and different groups of low-income residents and voucher participants.

-In 2017 Seattle Housing used Block Grant flexibility of \$18.8M to support the following local programs:
+In 2018 Seattle Housing used single fund authority of \$38.7M to support the following local programs: